 Units Required Units Recommended

-Total academic units 16
+Total academic units 16 20

-English 4 (with substantial writing)
+English 4 4

-Mathematics 4 (Algebra 1, Formal Geometry, Algebra 2
+Mathematics 4 4

-Science 3
+Science 3 4

 Of these, units that must be lab 2

-Foreign language 2 (in same language and must be sequential)
+Foreign language 2 4

-Social studies 3
+Social studies

-History 0
+History

-Academic electives 0
+Academic electives

-Computer Science 0
+Computer Science

-Visual/Performing Arts 0
+Visual/Performing Arts

-Other (specify) 0
+Other (specify) Social Sciences 3 4

-Basis for Selection
+C6-C7: Basis for Selection

 C6.
 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?

 If so, check which applies:

-Open admission policy as described above for all students
+☐ Open admission policy as describe ed above for all students

-Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs
+Open admission policy as described a above for most students, b out

+☐ Selective admission for out-out-out-out-out-out-out-out-out-out-

-- other (explain) - C7.
-Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+C7.
+Relative importance of each of the degree-seeking (freshman) admission l nonacademic fac tors in your first -time, first-year,

 Very Important Important Considered Not Considered

 Academic

 Rigor of secondary school record \boxtimes

 Class rank \boxtimes

 Academic GPA \boxtimes

 Standardized test scores \boxtimes

 Application Essay \boxtimes

 Recommendation \boxtimes

 Nonacademic

 Interview \boxtimes

 Extracurricular activities \boxtimes

 Talent/ability \boxtimes

 Character/personal qualities \boxtimes

 First generation \boxtimes

 Alumni/ae relation \boxtimes

 Geographical residence \boxtimes

 State residency \boxtimes

 Religious affiliation/commitment \boxtimes

 Racial/ethnic status \boxtimes

-Volunteer work
+Volunteer work \boxtimes

 Work experience \boxtimes

 Level of applicant's interest \boxtimes

-SAT and ACT Policies
+C8: SAT and ACT Policies

-C8.
 Entrance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No
+Does your institution make use of SAT, ACT degree-seeking applicants: , or SAT Sub ject Test scores in admission deci sions for first-tim ne, first-year,

+⊠ Yes □ No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+If yes, place check marks in the appropriate b 2023. oxes below to o reflect your insti tution's policies for use in admiss sion for Fall

-ADMISSION

-Require Recommend Require for Consider If Not Used
+Require Recommend Require for Some Consider if Submitted Not Used

-Some Submitted

 SAT or ACT \boxtimes

-ACT only
+ACT Only

-SAT only
+SAT Only

-SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or ACT

-ACT

-SAT Subject Tests \boxtimes
+SAT Subject Tests

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+If your institution will make use of the ACT i 2023 please indicate which ONE of the follow process): ACT with writing required ACT with writing recommended ACT with or without writing accept in the second of the SAT in the second of the second of the second of the follow process): SAT with Essay component required SAT with ESSAY component recommended second of the second of oted n admission of ving applies (ed mmended ponent accept regardless of wheth decisions for first-t regardless of whethe ner the writing sc ime, first-year, d her the Essay sco ore will be used i n the admissions

-- ACT with writing required

-- ACT with writing recommended.

-- X ACT with or without writing accepted

-If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-- SAT with Essay component required

-- SAT with ESSAY component recommended

-- X SAT with or without ESSAY component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay
+SAT Essay ACT I Essay

-For admission

-For placement

-For advising

-In place of an application essay

-As a validity check on the application essay

-No college policy as of now
+For admission For placement For advising In place of an application essay As a validity check on the application No college policy of now process

-Not using essay component \square \boxtimes
+Not using essay component \boxtimes \boxtimes

 D. In addition, does your institution use applicants' test scores for academic advising?

-X_yes no
+⊠ Yes □ No

+E. Latest date by which SAT or ACT scores must be received for fall-term admission:

+⇒ December 15

+Latest date by which SAT Subject Test scores must be received for fall-term admission:

+⇒ Click or tap here to enter text.

-- E. Latest date by which SAT or ACT scores must be received for fall-term admission December 31 Latest date by which SAT Subject Test scores must be received for fall-term admission N/A - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students SAT II scores are used strictly for placement purposes not for admission except for non-regionally accredited schools and home school applicants - G. Please indicate which tests your institution uses for placement (e.g., state tests):
+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are no required of some students):

+⇒ Click or tap here to enter text.

+G. Please indicate which tests your institution uses for placement (e.g., state tests):

-SAT \boxtimes
+⊠ SAT

-ACT \boxtimes
+⊠ ACT

-SAT Subject Tests \boxtimes
+⊠ SAT Subject Tests

-AP \boxtimes
+\boxtimes AP

-CLEP \boxtimes
+⊠ CLEP

-Institutional Exam
+☐ Institutional Exam

-State Exam (specify) :
+☐ State Exam (specify): Click or tap here to enter text.

-Freshman Profile
+C9-C12: Freshman Profile